What are common truck accident-related injuries in Austin Texas?

 Pedestrian Accidents: Pedestrian truck accidents occur when a truck strikes an individual walking on foot.
 Because of the sheer size and weight of trucks, pedestrian truck accidents often result in catastrophic injury or death to those involved.
 Common pedestrian truck accident injuries include fractures, lacerations and traumatic brain injury (TBI).
 Victims of pedestrian truck accidents may also suffer permanent disability as a result of their injuries.

-If you or someone you know has been involved in a truck accident, it is important to seek immediate medical attention for any injuries and contact an experienced truck accident attorney.
+If you or someone you know has been involved in a truck accident, it is important to seek immediate medical attention for any injuries and contact an experienced Austin personal injury attorney.
 The trucking company may be responsible for the accident and any resulting damages, so legal representation can help ensure that victims receive the compensation they deserve.